Updated April 27, 2021.

 Yes, instructions on how to reserve and pick up equipment can be found here.

 Administrative and support staff will continue to work remotely, maintaining the status quo, with some exceptions.
-Staff members who are directly involved in supporting Tier 1 and Tier 2 teaching activities or who are considered to be “student-facing” will be asked to be present on campus, as needed.
+Staff members who are directly involved in supporting Tier 1 and Tier 2 teaching activities; who are considered to be “student-facing”; or, who are required on-campus to carry out essential university activities that cannot be done remotely will be asked to be present on campus, as needed.
 Those staff being called back will be alerted by their supervisor with a minimum of five working days’ notice.

 All meetings, both remote and in-person, will continue to be done by appointment only.